cdapio/cdap/docs/developer-guide/source/query.rst

 * it defines the schema for each record; and
 * it has a method to scan its data record by record.

-For Reactor Datasets, this is done by implementing the ``RecordScannable`` interface.
+For CDAP Datasets, this is done by implementing the ``RecordScannable`` interface.
-The Reactor built-in Dataset ``KeyValueTable`` already implements this and can be used for ad-hoc queries.
+The CDAP built-in Dataset ``KeyValueTable`` already implements this and can be used for ad-hoc queries.

 Let's take a closer look at the ``RecordScannable`` interface.

 Defining the Record Schema
 ==========================
-The record schema is given by returning the Java type of each record, and the Reactor will derive the record schema from that type::
+The record schema is given by returning the Java type of each record, and CDAP will derive the record schema from that type::

   Type getRecordType();